jina-ai/jina/docs/chapters/traversal/index.md

 ## Document Traversal with traversal paths

-As you already learned from [Jina 101](https://docs.jina.ai/chapters/101/.sphinx.html), one needs to apply transformation (i.e. a `callback`) on a different level of documents.
+As you already learned from [Jina 101](https://docs.jina.ai/chapters/101/.sphinx.html), you needs to apply transformation (i.e. a `callback`) on a different level of documents.
 Given the tree structure, how could we achieve that?
 The answer is `traversal`.